Future Of Theresa May's Brexit Deal, And Brexit Itself, Hinges On Pivotal Vote

 British Parliament To Vote On Theresa May's Brexit Deal

-But if that Plan B should fall through, Brexit's long-term future gets exceedingly murky.
+But if that plan B should fall through, Brexit's long-term future gets exceedingly murky.
 A few major possibilities, among many others, have emerged in recent weeks:

 - The U.K. faces the March 29 deadline to leave the EU without any deal in place.
 The prospect of a "no-deal Brexit," while cheered by some hard-liners, has spooked many others — including Rod McKenzie of the Road Haulage Association, which represents half the U.K.'s truckers.
 "The potential is pretty scary," he told Langfitt, saying customs checks may make transport a nightmare.
 "We could see 20 or 30 miles of lorry traffic queuing towards Dover, which is the No. 1 port with the continent."